albush/cszsa.com/content/training.md

 intro: Our next round of Improv 101 classes are forming now for Mondays at 7PM, starting January 7th.
 Learn more about our 101 class below.
 menuname: Classes
-title: Learn to be an Improviser
+title: Learn To Be An Improvisor
 weight: 50
 featured_image: /images/improv301.jpg
 images: